 There's absolutely nothing wrong with enjoying some chocolate, hot cross buns and simnel cake - this holiday comes but once a year after all, and we all deserve something sweet now and then.
-But, if that's the route you want to go down, unfortunately for your waistline and exercise regime, the enjoyment of these treats over Easter means sugar - and lots of it.
+But, if that's the route you want to go down, it's important to be aware that the enjoyment of these treats over Easter can mean sugar - and lots of it.

 Navigating Easter and your exercise routine

-If you’re working hard towards hitting your fitness goals, are trying to get in shape for summer or are dedicated towards keeping your body and mind as nourished as possible, it might be worth considering healthier alternatives to the sugar and carb fest that is Easter.
-On top of that, consider the impact that sugar has on your diet and overall health.
-Eating significant amounts of foods with sugar added to them, such as sweets, baked goods and soft drinks, is linked to weight gain and serious health conditions including diabetes, heart disease and obesity.
+If you’re working hard towards hitting your fitness goals, are trying to get in shape, or are dedicated towards keeping your body and mind as nourished as possible, you might be considering healthier alternatives to the sugar and carb fest that is Easter.

 So, with this in mind, the idea for this Insight was born.
 In this article, we’ll explore why eating sugar should be taken with a grain of salt and explore some healthy Easter treats which are great alternatives to chocolates upon chocolates upon chocolates.